 Unlike ordinary IRAs and 401(k) plans, which are limited to conventional investments like stocks, ETFs, and mutual funds, SDIRAs give account owners access to a broader range of investments, including cryptocurrencies, precious metals, and real estate.
-Investment choices in an SDIRA are greater in number and diversity compared with both regular IRAs and 401(k)s.
+Investment choices in an SDIRA are greater in number and diversity compared with both conventional IRAs and 401(k)s.

 A 401(k) is a retirement plan that requires a sponsor, which is almost always an employer.
 In a 401(k), the sponsor selects funds offered under the plan, limiting participating members to those choices.
 A Traditional IRA will generally have more investment options than a 401(k), though they usually consist of common assets like stocks, bonds, ETFs, CDs, and mutual funds.